Who Can You Sue for Damages after a Car Crash?

 - The owner of the car—If the owner of the vehicle allowed someone to borrow it, knowing that the person either lacked the skills to drive or had a history of unsafe driving practices, you may be able to sue the owner.

 - The manufacturer of a defective product—You may have a product liability claim if you can show that careless product design or manufacturing practices caused the accident or contributed to your injuries.

 Contact Barnard, Mezzanotte, Pinnie & Seelaus

-At Barnard, Mezzanotte, Pinnie & Seelaus, we have fought for the rights of individuals throughout Delaware County since 1980.
+At Barnard, Mezzanotte, Pinnie & Seelaus, we have protected the rights of personal injury victims in Pennsylvania since 1980.
 We offer a free initial consultation.
+We are currently communicating with clients by phone, text message, e-mail, and videoconference.
 To schedule an appointment, call us at 610-565-4055 or contact us online.

-Personal Service | Dedicated Advocacy | Cutting Edge Technology
+Personal Service | Dedicated Advocacy | Cutting-Edge Technology